Arabasta/ad-fullstack/back/spring/README.md

 This project uses Spring Security with a password encoder, making it necessary to create user accounts through API endpoints rather than directly in the database.

-Follow the instructions below to create customer and admin accounts.

 ### Creating a Customer Account
 To create a customer account, send a POST request to the /api/v1/auth/register endpoint.
-You can use tools like curl, Postman, or the React or React native front end to send the request.
+You can use tools like curl, Postman, or the React or React Native front end to send the request.

 ### Creating an Admin Account
 To create an admin account, send a POST request to the /api/v1/dev/admin/create endpoint.